 If you’ve been looking to diversify your portfolio, an alternative investment like commercial real estate is a great option.
 Streitwise makes it easy for all sorts of investors.

-If you’ve been looking to expand your portfolio to include a true alternative investment–like commercial real estate–Streitwise will offer you an opportunity to earn both high annual dividends and long-term capital appreciation.
-And you can invest with as little as $1,000!
+If you’ve been looking to expand your portfolio to include a true alternative investment–like commercial real estate–Streitwise will offer you an opportunity to earn both high annual dividends and long-term capital appreciation with a minimum investment of $5,000.

 Streitwise is a private real estate investment trust, and not a real estate crowdfunding platform.
 It’s a relatively new investment platform, but it’s been providing 8%+ dividend returns for at least the past two years, and offers an opportunity for long-term capital appreciation.
 With a small amount of money, you can participate in commercial property investments that are carefully selected for both current and long-term performance.